Outlier Robust and Sparse Estimation of Linear Regression Coefficients: Method and result

-where we use Isserlis' theorem, that is a formula about the multivariate Gaussian distribution.
-From Remark 2.2 of \citep{CheGaoRen2018robust}, we see that the error bound of any outlier-robust estimator of mean vector can not avoid the effect of the operator norm of the covariance $\mbb{V} (y_i \vecx_i) (y_i \vecx_i)^\top$.
-Consequently, the approach of \citep{BalDuLiSin2017Computationally} can not remove $\|\vecbeta^*\|_2$ from their error bound.
-Additionally, we note that \citep{LiuSheLiCar2020High} proposed a gradient method that repeatedly update the estimator of $\vecbeta^*$.
+where we use Isserlis' theorem, which is a formula for the multivariate Gaussian distribution.
+From Remark 2.2 of \cite{CheGaoRen2018robust}, we see that the error bound of any outlier-robust estimator for mean vector can not avoid the effect of the operator norm of the covariance $\mbb{V} (y_i \vecx_i) (y_i \vecx_i)^\top$.
+Consequently, the approach of \cite{BalDuLiSin2017Computationally} can not remove $\|\vecbeta^*\|_2$ from their error bound.
+Additionally, we note that \cite{LiuSheLiCar2020High} proposed a gradient method that repeatedly updates the estimator of $\vecbeta^*$.
 Define the $t$-step of the update of the estimator of $\vecbeta^*$ as $\vecbeta^t$.
 The gradient for the next update is based on the result of an outlier-robust estimation of $\vecX_i(\vecX_i^\top \vecbeta^t-y_i)$.
-Therefore, for reason similar to the one of \citep{BalDuLiSin2017Computationally}, the sample complexity of \citep{LiuSheLiCar2020High} is affected by $\|\vecbeta^*\|_2$.
+Therefore, for reason similar to the one of \cite{BalDuLiSin2017Computationally}, the sample complexity of \cite{LiuSheLiCar2020High} is affected by $\|\vecbeta^*\|_2$.
 On the other hand, our estimator is based on the $\ell_1$-penalized Huber regression, and we can avoid this problem.